plausible/website/_posts/2021-04-15-how-to-fight-back-against-google-floc.md

 These different cohorts will be based on sites people visit, the content they consume and other signals.
 They will be composed of a few thousand similar people and set once per week using data from the browsing done in the previous week.

 Chrome browser (and other browsers that join this scheme) send this behavioral profile to sites and advertisers you visit and interact with.
-And these businesses can tie the information they get from FLoC to whatever user profile they have on you.
+And these businesses can tie the information they get from FLoC to whatever first-party data and user profile they have on you.

 ## FLoC is not being tested in countries where GDPR is in place